bli19/STM32F103RBT6-with-4-ultrasonic-sensors-control/README.md

 Kind of need to improve the code for the need for 2 push buttons.

-This is originally the shopping cart project i am doing, the breaking system is developed by other two mechanical students which
+This is originally the shopping cart project i am doing,now we do not need it anymore since the teacher think it is not nec

-THEY STILL DOING CALCULATION ADN HAVE NOT DONE DEVELOPMENT OF THAT.
+cesary.